 Human mistakes are a lot more common.
 Employees poking around in places they shouldn’t be, only to make unintentional changes with no way to roll them back to a previous state — that’s a lot more likely than an attack at one of the data centers at Microsoft.

-Azure Active Directory doesn’t just store data.
-Everything from user group settings to enterprise app registrations to conditional access policies lives within your Azure AD configuration files.
+Entra ID doesn’t just store data.
+Everything from user group settings to enterprise app registrations to conditional access policies lives within your Entra ID.
 If you don’t have a reliable way to back up these configurations, you may very well find yourself in a situation where you have to reconfigure everything from scratch just because one employee made a change they didn’t intend to.

 Of course, backup and restore isn’t the only issue.
 You also need detailed documentation to develop an account of events in the event of an issue with your cloud ecosystem.
 Luckily, there’s a service that can help you do both.

-With CoreView, you can automatically back up your Entra/Azure configuration each time a change is implemented within your tenant.
+With CoreView, you can automatically back up your Entra configuration each time a change is implemented within your tenant.

 Backups happen automatically, either periodically or when a new change is implemented within your configuration.
 And, if something goes wrong, you can roll back to a previous state on demand with point-in-time restoration.

-CoreView Configuration Manager lets you backup and restore a wide variety of Entra ID (Azure AD) configuration settings, including Entra app registrations, company branding, custom domains, user directories, group memberships, diagnostic settings, security principles, and much more.
+CoreView Configuration Manager lets you backup and restore a wide variety of Entra ID configuration settings, including Entra app registrations, company branding, custom domains, user directories, group memberships, diagnostic settings, security principals, and much more.

-Let’s take a look at the top benefits of backing up your Azure AD configuration settings with CoreView:
+Let’s take a look at the top benefits of backing up your Entra ID configuration settings with CoreView:

-Of course, CoreView offers a lot more than Entra backup services.
+Of course, CoreView offers a lot more than Entra configuration backup.
 In fact, we’re a full-scale Microsoft 365 security and compliance solution that lets you align your tenants to universal best practices.
 Request a demo to see CoreView in action today.